-This decision would mean CCC Water is exposed to the risk that it would under-recover its required revenue in the event of drought and water restrictions during the 2022 determination period.
+Our decision not to set a drought price means CCC Water is exposed to the risk that it could under-recover its required revenue in the event of drought and water restrictions during the 2022 determination period.
 In CCC Water's submission to our Issues Paper, CCC investigated the probability of needing to put in place restrictions over the pricing period from July 2022 to June 2026.
 It has indicated that during this period:

-- there is about a 20% chance of at least 1 month of Level 1 restrictions (though this is not foreseeable before August 2023) - there is a lower likelihood of Level 2 or Level 3 restrictions - Level 4 restrictions are not foreseeable.
+- there is about a 20% chance of at least 1 month of Level 1 restrictions (though this is not foreseeable before August 2023) - there is a lower likelihood of Level 2 or Level 3 restrictions - Level 4 restrictions are not foreseeable.25

-In the absence of drought prices, our draft recommendation is to consider a DVAM (with a 5% threshold) at the next review of CCC Water's water prices.
+In the absence of a drought price, we will consider a DVAM (with a 5% threshold) at the next review of CCC Water's water prices.
 This would minimise the risk of lost revenue in the event of drought and the introduction of water restrictions in the Central Coast region during the 2022 determination period.
-Under our draft recommendation a DVAM to compensate CCC Water for potential lost sales over the 2022 determination period, would only be applied if the variance of sales exceeds the threshold, that is, if it loses more than 5% of sales or gains more than 5% of sales.
+A DVAM to compensate CCC Water for potential lost sales over the 2022 determination period would only be applied if the variance of sales exceeds the threshold, that is, if it loses more than 5% of sales or gains more than 5% of sales.

-We decided to recommend that IPART consider in the 2026 Determination whether drought prices and our approach for setting drought prices are appropriate for CCC Water.
-We may also consider whether the drought prices we set for Sydney Water Corporation and Hunter Water Corporation in our 2020 reviews continue to be appropriate and whether there is merit in setting drought prices for other water supply authorities in the future.
-We recommend that CCC Water consider the potential benefits of setting drought prices for the 2026 determination period.
+We will again consider whether to set a drought price at our next review of CCC Water's prices, which is due in 2025-26.
+We may also consider whether the drought prices we set for Sydney Water and Hunter Water in our 2020 reviews continue to be appropriate and whether there is merit in setting drought prices for other water supply authorities in the future.

-We recommend CCC Water report on climate change risk in the next review
+5 We recommend CCC Water considers climate change risk in the next review

 Climate change has the potential to impact future water demand and water supply on the Central Coast.
-These impacts may lead to higher costs for example, to maintain or replace water infrastructure affected by higher temperatures or increased frequency of extreme events like droughts, floods and bushfires.
+These impacts may lead to higher costs, for example, to maintain or replace water infrastructure affected by higher temperatures or increased frequency of extreme events like droughts, floods and bushfires.

 We recognise the importance of considering climate change risks, and for this review we have considered the impacts of climate change on future demand.
-This is in line with IPART's strategic aspiration to consider climate change in our regulatory assessments, decisions and advice.
+This is in line with IPART's approach to consider climate change in our regulatory assessments, decisions and advice.

-Our draft recommendations are:
+Our recommendations are:

-7 That CCC Water improve its water demand forecasts by incorporating the impacts of climate change in its next pricing proposal.
+8. That CCC Water improves its water demand forecasts by incorporating the impacts of climate change in its next pricing proposal.

-8 That CCC Water report on climate change risks associated with water demand and how it is addressing and managing these risks over the 2026 determination period in its next pricing proposal to IPART.
+9. That CCC Water considers and incorporates climate change risks and risk management of its investment and management of assets and infrastructure in its next pricing proposal to IPART.
 We also encourage a longer-term focus and planning for climate change for CCC Water.